naveennizam/NaveenNizam/README.md

 ### Hi, I'm Naveen Nizam

-## I'm Teacher, Student and Developer!
+## I'm a Learner and Developer!
-- 📚 I'm learning many things about Computer.
+- 📚 I'm learning many things about computers.
-- ⌨️ Contribute more open source project.
+- ⌨️ Contribute more open source projects.
 - 👍 I love to do work.

 ### Languages & Tools: